poweredbyniks/SQL-interview-questions/README.md

 create trigger saftey on database for

 create_table, alter_table, drop_table
-as	print 'you can not create ,drop and alter table in this database'    rollback;
+asprint 'you can not create ,drop and alter table in this database'    rollback;

 Output: